Oreo-1/personalblog/_posts/2025-03-28-introduction-to-r-and-descriptive-statistic.md

     - Statistics
 ---

-# What in the world is R programming language
+# What in the world is R programming language?
 The R programming language created by Ross Ihaka and Robert Gentleman in 1993 is an open-source language primarily used for statistical computing, data analysis, and graphical visualization.
-It is widely used by statisticians, data scientists, and researchers.
+It's widely used by statisticians, data scientists, and researchers.
 And of course, a student who just got an assignment by their lecturer.

 ## How to install and use the R programming language
 - First, head to the [CRAN website](https://cran.r-project.org/) and pick a version based on your current operating system